sindresorhus/pure/readme.md

 `zstyle :prompt:pure:path:separator dim yes`

+Hostname display is enabled by default when in an SSH session or container.
+You can disable it while still showing the username with:

+`zstyle :prompt:pure:host show no`

 Automatic terminal title management can be disabled if you want to set your own tab or window titles:

 `zstyle :prompt:pure:title show no`